Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Added drone tab
 * Added weapon descriptions
 * Added quantity for inventory, as well as proper support for Enc-1/3 gear
+* Mech weapons now have range instead of ammo

 ### 2.2.0